-A few hours before the start of the finals of the French Padel 2016 championships, the French Tennis Federation has just announced the composition of the ladies and gentlemen hens.
+A few hours before the start of the final stages of the French championships of padel 2016, the French Tennis Federation has just communicated on the composition of the ladies and gentlemen groups.

 How were these chickens built?